liuyanghejerry/zed-arkts/README.md

 A Zed extension for ArkTS (aka.ETS) development support.

-This project is based on [Million-mo/tree-sitter-arkts](https://github.com/Million-mo/tree-sitter-arkts).
-Thanks for offering an excellent foundation for ArkTS highlighting.
+This project is based on [Million-mo/tree-sitter-arkts](https://github.com/Million-mo/tree-sitter-arkts) and [ohosvscode/arkTS](https://github.com/ohosvscode/arkTS).
+Thanks for offering an excellent foundation for ArkTS.

 ## Features